What is Connected Kingston?

 There are two ways for residents to access Connected Kingston.

-1) Residents can use the online refferal tool from anywhere with an internet connection.
+1) Residents can use the online referral tool from anywhere with an internet connection.

-2) Residents will be able to speak to trained Connected Kingston Champions who will be able to provide help and support to access information about activities and opportunities in the community that will have a positive impact on their health and well being.
+2) Residents will be able to speak to trained Connected Kingston Champions.
+They will be able to provide help and support to access information about activities and opportunities in the community that will have a positive impact on their health and wellbeing.

-Connected Kingston Champions will be located in venues like:
+Connected Kingston Champions will be located in venues such as:

 The Champions will use the online referral tool to search and signpost residents to local groups, activities or networks.

-There will also be a small team of ‘Community Connectors’ who will have an additional role in offering one-to-one appointments for upto six sessions where they can listen to, and then support people in managing a long-term health condition (and setting health related goals) or something else that is concerning them and help make other changes that are meaningful to them.
+There will also be a small team of ‘Community Connectors’ who will have an additional role in offering one-to-one appointments for up to six sessions.
+During these sessions, they can listen to and then support people in managing a long-term health condition (and setting health related goals).
+This may also include something that is concerning them and to help make other changes that are meaningful to them.

 To see dates for upcoming Connected Kingston Champion training, see here.

 To sign up to the system there is a two-step process.